samuel-book/samuel_shap_paper_1/introduction/intro.md

-# SAMueL: What would other emergency stroke teams?
+# SAMueL (Stroke Audit Machine Learning): What would other emergency stroke teams?
 Summary and key work

 Part of the NIHR *SAMueL* (Stroke Audit Machine Learning) project, in collaboration with the Sentinel Stroke National Audit Program (SSNAP).